 The unique added value of an Underwater treadmill

-The most advanced accessory on the market now is the underwater treadmill.
-The underwater treadmill can be integrated into the pool bottom, or even on the movable floor.
-When the underwater treadmill is integrated into the movable floor, this enables the individual to perform stationary walking exercises under variable gravity conditions, which opens up a very large range of treatment possibilities for the therapist.
-The underwater treadmill is programmable so that the training regimen can be adapted to the specific needs of the individual.
-Combined with an underwater camera system for recording session data, the underwater treadmill is one of the most versatile pieces of hydrotherapy equipment.
+The underwater treadmill is the most advanced accessory on the market right now.
+The underwater treadmill can be installed in the pool bottom or in the movable floor.
+When the underwater treadmill is integrated into the movable floor, the user can undertake stationary walking exercises under varied gravity conditions, giving the therapist a wide range of therapy options.
+The underwater treadmill is programmable, allowing the training regimen to be tailored to the individual’s demands.
+The underwater treadmill is one of the most adaptable pieces of hydrotherapy equipment when combined with an underwater camera system for recording session data.

 Underwater treadmill in a modular pool, Pok Hoi Hospital, Hong Kong